-The Human Factors and Ergonomics (HFE) Professional Affairs Board (PAB) in Australia has recently adopted the International Ergonomics Association (IEA) HFE competencies as its benchmark.
-Consequently the PAB Certification Committee has just commenced a review to ensure that that its processes and standards are compatible with these.
+The Human Factors and Ergonomics (HFE) Professional Affairs Board in Australia (PABA) has recently adopted the International Ergonomics Association (IEA) HFE Core Competencies as its benchmark.
+Consequently, the PABA Certification Committee has undertaken a review of the CPE/CHFEP application process to reflect this.

 DOMAINS OF SPECIALISATION